2021 National League Championship Series

-The 2021 National League Championship Series was the best-of-seven series in Major League Baseball (MLB) between the Atlanta Braves and the Los Angeles Dodgers, for the National League pennant and the right to play in the 2021 World Series.
-The Braves defeated the Dodgers in six games to advance to their first World Series since 1999.
+The 2021 National League Championship Series was the best-of-seven series in Major League Baseball’s (MLB) 2021 postseason between the third-seeded Atlanta Braves and the defending World Series champion and fourth-seeded Los Angeles Dodgers, for the National League pennant and the right to play in the 2021 World Series.
+The matchup saw the Braves defeat the favored Dodgers by a score of 4 games to 2, sending the Braves to their first World Series since 1999, and in the process the Braves avenged their NLCS loss to the Dodgers the year prior.

 The series was played in a 2–3–2 format, with the Braves hosting the first two and last two (if necessary) games played as the higher seeded team.
 TBS televised all games in the United States.
+Despite having a worse record than the Dodgers, the Braves held home-field advantage due their National League East division title (the Dodgers qualified for the postseason as a wild card).

-The Braves would go on to defeat the American League champion Houston Astros in the World Series, 4 games to 2, to secure their first world championship since 1995.
+The Braves would go on to defeat the American League champion Houston Astros in the World Series, 4 games to 2, to secure their first World Series championship since 1995.

+In 2023, the Braves’ upset of the Dodgers in the NLCS was ranked as the fourth biggest upset in postseason history by MLB.com.